-CommVault Systems Inc. is giving customers the option of adding a Web-based storage Software as a Service (SaaS) offering for backup monitoring and troubleshooting on nights, holidays
+CommVault Systems Inc. is giving customers the option of adding a Web-based storage Software as a Service (SaaS) offering for backup monitoring and troubleshooting on nights, holidays and weekends.

 The service, called Remote Operations Management Service (ROMS), works on CommVault's Simpana software suite that handles data backup, archiving and replication.
 Simpana modules are built on a single back-end SQL database, which runs on a server called a CommCell and communicates with agents on client servers.
 ROMS consists of a "listener" software agent that resides on the CommCell, an agent that resides on the client servers and a Web-based dashboard for monitoring, recording of alerts and communication with CommVault service engineers.

 ROMS has Gold, Platinum and Diamond service levels.
 At the Gold level, if the Simpana software sends out an alert, ROMS will email the on-call administrator with the text of the alert, its possible causes according to the CommVault Knowledge Base, and suggestions for troubleshooting.
 At the Platinum level, a service engineer at CommVault's Network Operations Center (NOC) will verify the alert, pull the relevant log data from the CommCell and open a troubleticket.
 With Diamond-level service, the engineer will do all of the above as well as call to offer the on-call administrator remote support.

 Without ROMS, alerts go out automatically to the administrator without suggestions about their possible causes or troubleshooting suggestions.
 Administrators receiving an alert have to log onto the CommCell, verify the alert and begin investigating the cause.
 If they engage CommVault's service engineers, they then have to gather the appropriate logs and ship them.